-UEFI Boot (Boot Menu)
+UEFI Setting (Boot Menu)

-Enable/disable UEFI Boot from this menu.
 The Unified Extensible Firmware Interface (UEFI) specification provides a clean interface between operating systems and platform firmware at boot time.
 In contrast to BIOS, UEFI defines a set of standard boot and runtime services.
-The Network Stack item will be enabled as an option under UEFI Boot.
+The Network Stack item can be enabled/disabled as an option under UEFI Setting and PXE Boot capability can be enabled/disabled and configured here.